 This text is therefore organised as follows.
-Section~\ref{sec:prel} is a reminder on basic results on irreducible morphisms, modulated translation quivers and their mesh-categories, and coverings of translation quivers.
+Section~\ref{sec:prel} is a reminder on Auslander-Reiten theory, modulated translation quivers and their mesh-categories, and coverings of translation quivers; it also introduces strongly irreducible morphisms.
 Section~\ref{sec:wb} proves the above theorems.
 Section~\ref{sec:applications1} gives an application to the composition of irreducible morphisms.